 - 8 cups (10 oz) Golden Grahams cereal

-2/3 cup light corn syrup
+- 2/3 cup light corn syrup

-2 tablespoons butter
+- 2 tablespoons butter

-2 cups (12 oz) milk or semi-sweet chocolate morsels
+- 2 cups (12 oz) milk or semi-sweet chocolate morsels

 - 2 teaspoons vanilla extract

 - 3 cups mini marshmallows

-Extra cereal and marshmallows for sprinkling on top
+- Extra cereal and marshmallows for sprinkling on top

-Pour cereal in a large mixing bowl so that it’s ready to go.
+- Pour cereal in a large mixing bowl so that it’s ready to go.

-Heat corn syrup and butter together in a saucepan set over medium.
+- Heat corn syrup and butter together in a saucepan set over medium.
 When mixture begins to boil, add chocolate chips, reduce heat to low or turn off completely, stir until melted.
 Stir in vanilla.

-Pour chocolate mixture over cereal, coating it thoroughly, than fold in the marshmallows, 1 cup at a time.
+- Pour chocolate mixture over cereal, coating it thoroughly, then fold in the marshmallows, 1 cup at a time.
 Press mixture evenly into a pan, sprinkling extra cereal and marshmallows on top for contrast, and then let stand until firm – about 1 hour or stick them in refrigerator so they’ll firm up quickly.
 I did that because I was impatient, and it worked out well.
 In fact, I liked the bars better cold.

-Slice the bars into big squares.
+- Slice the bars into big squares.
 Makes 18 to 24

 - You can also halve this recipe and make it in a square pan.